Hrhuang/Multicast-Chat-App/readme.txt

 This is a simple multicast chat app.
+Run "MServer.py" on a server first, then run "MClient.py" on a client computer.
+Have to change the ip address in the code first though.